Beware Of These Social Media Mistakes When Promoting Your Business

 And don’t forget: attracting followers and engaging them is great, but if all this doesn’t influence your sales, it’s still a failure meaning you’ll have to change your strategy.

 Social media allow you to communicate with the audience directly.
 However, some marketers fail to make use of it.
-Whenever they get a negative comment or a negative review, they oppose its author instead of admitting mistakes and fails, apologizing and trying to improve.
+They tend to oppose their customers instead of admitting mistakes and fails, apologizing, and trying to improve.

 Buying fake followers